 In this guide, I’m going to cover the costs associated with selling on Amazon.

 As a side note, if you ever want to expand your knowledge on Amazon and how to be a better seller, you might want to explore the Freedom Ticket course.
-You can read my review on that here.

 How Much Does It Cost to Sell on Amazon?

 The costs associated with selling on Amazon starts with the plan you choose.

 Both US and UK Amazon sellers can choose between an Individual and a Professional selling plan.

 At the time of writing this guide, the selling plan prices are as follows:

 - Professional Plan: £25 per month

 These are just the basic fees though.
 There are several additional fees attached to these prices, variable closing and referral fees being some of the extra costs.
 The percentage of this ranges from 6% to 25%.

 These additional fees are subtracted from the overall sale.
 Professional sellers won’t need to worry about paying the per-item fee though, just the monthly subscription and any additional seller fees.
 Shipping and gift wrap fees are covered by the customer.

 The variable closing and referral fees vary by category.
 Let’s take a closer look at these.